schipperius/schipperius.github.io/README.md

-# username.github.io

-This repository is the **hub** for my GitHub Pages sites.
+schipperius.github.io is the **hub** for my GitHub Pages sites.

-It serves a simple landing page and links to individual projects, each of which lives in its own repository and is deployed under this domain.
+It serves as a simple landing page and links to individual projects:

-## Projects

 - **Project 1**
   https://schipperius.github.io/project-1/